franzbu/EnhancedSpaces.spoon/README.md

 So I've developed an application that manages mSpaces and windows in a way I've always wanted it.
 One of the main goals while developing EnhancedSpaces has been that it can be used intuitively and efficiently; managing your mSpaces and windows is thus as simple as using a keyboard sortcut, pointing device, or menu.

-EnhancedSpaces has features such as switching and moving windows between mSpaces instantly, using sticky windows, and automatically opening windows on pre-arranged mSpaces in pre-arranged sizes and positions, and with EnhancedSpaces' window manager you can resize and position your windows with keyboard shortcuts or, optionally, with your mouse or trackpad.
+EnhancedSpaces has features such as switching and moving windows between mSpaces instantly, using sticky windows, automatically opening windows on pre-arranged mSpaces in pre-arranged sizes and positions, and choosing custom wallpapers for each mSpace.
+With EnhancedSpaces' window manager you can resize and position your windows with keyboard shortcuts or, optionally, with your mouse or trackpad.

 In other words, EnhancedSpaces is a substitute for Apple's Spaces and at the same time provides features for easily resizing and positioning the windows on your mSpaces.